-- A. All funds received by WMRRA as dues, donations, or from other sources, shall be deposited in a bank, and shall be recorded as so deposited in the books of the treasurer. - B. The treasurer shall establish a petty cash fund for the race director to use in paying for race day expenses that cannot be billed to WMRRA.
-The amount of the fund shall be determined by the executive board, with an accounting of these expenses made to the treasurer. - C. The treasurer may also issue credit cards to the secretary, first, second and third vice presidents with prior approval and card limit to be set by the executive board.
+- A. All funds received by WMRRA as dues, donations, or from other sources shall be deposited in a bank, and shall be recorded as so deposited in the books of the treasurer. - B. The treasurer shall establish a petty cash fund for the race director to use in paying for race day expenses that cannot be billed to WMRRA.
+The amount of the fund shall be determined by the executive board, with an accounting of these expenses made to the treasurer. - C. The treasurer may also issue credit cards to the president, secretary, first, second and third vice presidents with prior approval and card limit to be set by the executive board.
 These cards are to be used exclusively for WMRRA business and only for previously approved budget expenses. - D. The treasurer shall retain a professional bookkeeper (member or non-member) to reconcile the WMRRA financial records quarterly.
-Reports shall be forwarded to the executive board and the board of directors. - E. The treasurer shall arrange an independent audit of the WMRRA financial records every two years at the year-end (December 31).
-If a new treasurer is installed at other then a normal terms end there shall be an audit conducted prior to the new treasurer taking over.
-All audit results shall be presented to the executive board and published in the APEX. - F. Checks over \$2000 must be approved by the President - G. Expenditures in excess of \$10,000, except for track rental fees, must be approved by the board of directors.
+Reports shall be forwarded to the executive board and the board of directors. - E. Checks over \$2000 must be approved by the President - F. Expenditures in excess of \$10,000, except for track rental fees, must be approved by the board of directors.